Anujpatel04/Anuj-AI-ML-Lab/README.md

 This repository is actively being developed.
 More work is coming around voice agents, multi-agent systems, and deeper RAG workflows.

+## Status

+This repo is under active development and changes frequently.
+If you find it useful, feel free to star it and fork it to keep track of updates and experiment in your own copy.

 ## What you’ll find here

 - **LLM/RAG apps**: small, focused apps that let you chat with your own data (PDFs, YouTube, Gmail) and experiment with retrieval.